apache/hertzbeat/home/docs/start/postgresql-change.md

 title: Use PostgreSQL Replace H2 Database to Store Metadata(Optional)
 sidebar_label: Use PostgreSQL Instead of H2
 ---
-PostgreSQL is a RDBMS emphasiing extensibility and SQL compliance..
+PostgreSQL is a RDBMS emphasizing extensibility and SQL compliance.
 In addition to default built-in H2 database, HertzBeat allow you to use PostgreSQL to store structured relational data such as monitoring information, alarm information and configuration information.

 > If you have the PostgreSQL environment, can be directly to database creation step.